nexpy/nexpy/doc/source/pythongui.rst

 **Rename Data**
     Renames the selected tree item.

-    .. warning:: If the NeXus tree was loaded from a file with read/write access, it cannot be saved to the original file if items have been renamed.
+    .. warning:: This action will be automatically saved to the NeXus file if it has been opened as read/write.

 **Copy Data**
     Copies the selected tree item to a copy buffer.

 **Paste Data**
     Pastes the copy buffer to the selected group.
+If the selected group is in a file open with read/write access, all fields in the copy buffer are copied to the file.
+If the selected group is not currently stored in a file and any field in the copy buffer is too large to be stored in memory, its data is copied to an HDF5 memory-mapped file using the h5py copy module.

 **Delete Data**
     Deletes the selected tree item.